Looking over children sitting at a CAIC forecaster demonstrating using an airbag

 Join CAIC Avalanche Forecaster Andrew McWilliams and the Friends of the Dillon Ranger District for an evening exploring how avalanche forecasting works—and why it’s so critical for backcountry safety.
 Andrew will walk through the process of making accurate forecasts and share insights into the science and challenges behind predicting avalanches.

 Get there early to grab a seat and enjoy a night of learning and community with fellow backcountry enthusiasts.
+This event is sponsored by Climax Molybdenum Company.

 This event is free, but registration is required.
 Register here.